Johanna Favrot Fund for Historic Preservation: Guidelines & Eligibility

 Grants from the Johanna Favrot Fund for Historic Preservation generally range from $2,500 to $10,000.
 The selection process is very competitive.
 The review process is generally completed within three months of the application deadline, and applicants are notified via email once the review process is complete.

-Only Forum or Main Street level members of the National Trust are eligible to apply for funding from the Johanna Favrot Fund for Historic Preservation.
+Only Organizational Level Forum members or National Main Street Network members of the National Trust are eligible to apply for funding from the Johanna Favrot Fund for Historic Preservation.
 To learn more about Forum and to join today, visit our website.

 - Public agencies and nonprofit organizations are eligible.
 Individuals and for-profit businesses may apply only if the project for which funding is requested involves a National Historic Landmark.